Ask Mary Jane

-- Long‐term cannabis smoking and worse respiratory symptoms including cough, increased sputum production, wheeze, and more frequent chronic bronchitis episodes.
+- Long‐term cannabis smoking and worse respiratory symptoms include cough, increased sputum production, wheezing, and more frequent chronic bronchitis episodes.

 - Cannabis use and the development of schizophrenia or other psychoses, with the highest risk among the most frequent users.